Green Ambassador Certificate

 ENERGY

-Eric Love is passionate about energy efficiency and conservation, helping residential and small commercial customers reduce energy use through practical upgrades and smarter operational practices.
-He has a strong interest in solar energy, battery storage, and modern energy management technologies, including lighting and HVAC systems.
-Eric works closely with customers to identify solutions that best balance comfort, cost savings, and long-term energy performance.
+Eric Love focuses on energy efficiency and conservation, helping residential and small commercial clients reduce energy use through practical upgrades.
+Interested in solar, battery storage, and modern energy management, he guides customers toward solutions balancing comfort, cost savings, and long-term performance in lighting, HVAC, and other systems.

 -